mapeditor/tiled/docs/reference/scripting.rst

     Outputs the given text in the Console window as regular text.

 tiled.warn(text : string, activated : function) : void
-    Outputs the given text in the Console window as warning message (automatically gets "Warning: " prepended) and creates an issue in the Issues window.
+    Outputs the given text in the Console window as warning message and creates an issue in the Issues window.

     When the issue is activated (with double-click or Enter key) the given callback function is invoked.

 tiled.error(text : string, activated : function) : void
-    Outputs the given text in the Console window as error message (automatically gets "Error: " prepended) and creates an issue in the Issues window.
+    Outputs the given text in the Console window as error message and creates an issue in the Issues window.

     When the issue is activated (with double-click or Enter key) the given callback function is invoked.